-Inscribed on the CIA’s original headquarters building in Langley is a passage from the gospel according to St. John: “And ye shall know the truth and the truth shall make you free.”
+Inscribed on the CIA’s original headquarters in Langley is a passage from the Gospel of St. John: “And ye shall know the truth and the truth shall make you free.”
 This unofficial Agency motto alludes to the truth and clarity that intelligence provides to decision-makers, similar to the “knowledge is power” mantra.

 But what happens when the craft of intelligence is disrupted or diluted by the politics (read: politicians, journalists, sensationalists, etc.) and policymakers it is designed to inform?
 What happens when it is dismissed, falls upon deaf ears, or is blatantly ignored?

-Below is a quick list of the top four issues with intelligence I’ve encountered as an intelligence professional, along with completely hypothetical examples of what these issues look like.
+Below is a quick list of the top four issues with intelligence I have encountered as an intelligence professional, along with completely hypothetical examples of how these issues materialize.
 Armed with this knowledge, you will have four keys to help you better understand the craft of intelligence.

-Disclaimer: The concepts here are all 100-percent true — it’s the specific examples and stories that have been altered for their sensitive and ongoing nature.
-And no, this list isn’t comprehensive.
+Disclaimer: The concepts here are all 100-percent true — it is the specific examples and stories that have been altered for their sensitive and ongoing nature.
+And no, this list is not comprehensive.

 1. Intelligence is an extension of politics, which suck.

 As SOFREP has previously discussed, the purpose of intelligence is to inform decision-making, plain and simple.
-People or technology gather the information, it’s processed and analyzed, disseminated to the consumers, and decision-making is informed.
+People or technology gather the information.
+That information is then processed and analyzed, disseminated to the consumers, and decision-making is informed.
 For more on how that works, see the Intelligence Cycle.

-I’ve observed that the problem with intelligence isn’t that you don’t have it — although that oftentimes is the issue—but that proper management of intelligence is critical: who to share it with, how to share it, when to share it, etc. These considerations are what I would consider appropriate “coordination” of the information.
-Not only managing it, but providing the necessary context for the information (as an analyst, this is paramount) and emphasizing what must be emphasized.
+I have observed that the problem with intelligence is not that you do not have it — although that oftentimes is the issue.
+Rather, what is critical is intelligence’s proper management: who to share it with, how to share it, when to share it, etc. These considerations are what I would consider appropriate “coordination” of the information.
+Not only managing it but providing the necessary context for the information (as an analyst, this is paramount) and emphasizing what must be emphasized.
 Some do this well, others not at all — even when they should.

-Try this on for size: Send it to one or two overworked and undermanned bureaucrats who demand complete control over the information (i.e. no further sharing or exchanges until they’ve “worked the issue”), sit on it for an excruciating period of time, hold an extensive meeting about it with their closest friends at their (not-quite-earliest) convenience, and then reluctantly pass it out to a limited audience with various caveats that downplay the significance of what you assessed to be time-sensitive and credible information.
-Never mind that you are intimately familiar with the threat and the environment, and are confident in your analytical abilities.
+Try this on for size: Send it to one or two overworked and undermanned bureaucrats who demand complete control over the information (i.e. no further sharing or exchanges until they’ve “worked the issue”).
+They then sit on it for an excruciating period of time, hold an extensive meeting about it with their closest friends at their (not-quite-earliest) convenience, and finally reluctantly pass it out to a limited audience with various caveats that downplay the significance of what you assessed to be time-sensitive and credible information.
+Never mind that you are intimately familiar with the threat and the environment and confident in your analytical abilities.

-As stated above, there’s always a time and place for appropriate coordination and processes for managing the information received; however, the caveat is that it shouldn’t be completely sidetracked by politics.
+As stated above, there is always a time and place for appropriate coordination and processes for managing the information received.
+However, the caveat is that such management should not be completely sidetracked by politics.
 Give the information to those who need it, and inform the decision-making of those who have the power to alter the environment and ultimately save lives.
-It doesn’t take a comms blackout, a strongly worded email, a committee, hours of deliberation, and lackluster dilution downplaying the credibility of the threat to share the information.
+It does not take a comms blackout, a strongly worded email, a committee, hours of deliberation, and lackluster dilution downplaying the credibility of the threat to share the information.

 2. Information-sharing in the intelligence business is key.

-Most people are familiar with the “need to know” principle, wherein if you don’t have a legitimate requirement in your mission to know the information, you don’t need to know what it is or even have access to it in the first place.
+Most people are familiar with the “need to know” principle, wherein if you do not have a legitimate requirement in your mission to know the information, you do not need to know it or even have access to it in the first place.
 But what about the need to share?

-‘The need to share’ principle stems from the aftermath of 9/11, when the U.S. intelligence community decided it needed to do a better job of ensuring communication amongst the entities responsible for our national security.
-It spurred the creation of the Office of the Director of National Intelligence, among others, whose sole purpose in life is to facilitate interagency analysis and operations, as SOFREP has previously reported.
+“The need to share” principle stems from the aftermath of 9/11 when the U.S. intelligence community decided it needed to do a better job of ensuring communication amongst the entities responsible for our national security.
+It spurred the creation of the Office of the Director of National Intelligence, among others, whose sole purpose in life is to facilitate interagency analysis and operations.

 This example is less clear, but hopefully still gets the message across.
-You’re back in Beirut.
+You are back in Beirut.
 A certain Lebanese government official has decided to get in bed with an ISIL-affiliated extremist group planning to target the restaurant of a ritzy hotel frequented by French expats in Beirut, as some kind of follow-up to the Charlie Hebdo attack in Paris.
-This government official has worked extensively to pass information regarding French activity at the restaurant to his extremist contact, information he has access to as a Lebanese government official and resident of northern Lebanon, an area where ISIL maintains an active presence.
-The attack is only in the conceptual stages at this time, but the one fact remains—the government official is in bed with the wrong crowd, and must be stopped.
+This government official has worked extensively to pass information regarding French activity at the restaurant to his extremist contact.
+He has had access to the information as a Lebanese government official and resident of northern Lebanon, an area where ISIL maintains an active presence.
+The attack is only in the conceptual stages at this time, but the one fact remains: the government official is in bed with the wrong crowd and must be stopped.

-Why, you ask?
-Well, for one, it is being handled at higher levels, or so it’s claimed.
+“Why?” you ask.
+Well, for one, it is being handled at higher levels, or so it is claimed.
 This is a downward-directed order to let the issue die.
 Second, further disclosure of any such information — through appropriate channels or not –regarding the government official could negatively impact U.S. relations with the Lebanese government, something the politicians are not willing nor ready to manage at this time.
-So you let the issue slide and don’t ask questions, because you trust it’s being handled at the appropriate level.
+So you let the issue slide and do not ask questions because you trust it is being handled at the appropriate level.

-You later learn that not only was the issue not handled, but that widespread orders were issued to not discuss, mention, or allude to the treachery of the Lebanese government official once it became ‘public’ knowledge in high-level leadership circles.
+You later learn that not only was the issue not handled, but that widespread orders were issued to not discuss, mention, or allude to the treachery of the Lebanese government official once it became “public” knowledge in high-level leadership circles.
 Lower-level U.S. and Lebanese officials continue to maintain interaction with this official, completely unaware of his treachery.
-Relationships continue to develop, all the while ignoring the truth that has identified his true allegiances.
+Relationships continue to develop, all the while ignoring the fact of his true allegiances.

 Given the issue was deemed too sensitive to address nation-to-nation, it has now become an unspoken afterthought, one that is known by various parties on both sides, but not to those to whom it matters most.
-The issue remains unaddressed, and unknown second- and third-order implications develop as time continues.
+The issue remains unaddressed and unknown second- and third-order implications develop as time passes.

 3. Sometimes people go “native.”

-The term going “native” is applied to a situation where individuals take on some or all of the culture traits of those around them.
+The term going “native” is applied to a situation where individuals take on some or all of the cultural traits of those around them.
 The term is most often mentioned in relation to people visiting or residing in foreign countries.
-Think Colonel Kurtz from “Apocalypse Now” or the character Kurtz from the “Heart of Darkness,” only less insidious, and without the rivers.
-In intelligence, someone goes native when they blatantly ignore or otherwise disregard the body of information that refutes that which they have been provided by a certain source.
+Think Colonel Kurtz from “Apocalypse Now” or the character Kurtz from the “Heart of Darkness,” only less insidious and without the rivers.
+In intelligence, someone goes native when they blatantly ignore or otherwise disregard the body of information that refutes that which they have been provided by a source.
 I use the term “native” very loosely here, but it best transmits the concept.

 While your friend clearly has the access to obtain and provide relatively accurate information regarding the security situation in the Bekaa Valley, his information only comes from the one source to which he has access.
 Your friend runs the risk of going “native,” and becoming too reliant on that one source.
 While it is undoubtedly a valuable one, his reference and adherence to the single source of the Lebanese security forces is one that must be taken into account.

 This holds true especially if it conflicts with information provided firsthand by members involved in the incident, and obtained by qualified professionals who have gathered such information previously in their lengthy careers.
-Use all sources; don’t refute that which comes from a better source, even when it conflicts with your prized single source.
-Don’t go native.
+Use all sources: do not refute that which comes from a better source, even when it conflicts with your prized single source.
+Do not go native.

 4. People flat-out ignore the truth.

-The final problem I’ve witnessed is when credible intelligence is completely disregarded by various persons, and ones in leadership positions, especially.
+The final problem I have witnessed is when credible intelligence is completely disregarded by various persons — and ones in leadership positions, especially.
 Never mind that the information was deemed credible by multiple entities, or that said entities had already implemented various changes in response to the information.
-Disregard that the various warnings in place regarding the intelligence were provided both verbally and in written form multiple times (invalidating any claims of ignorance) regarding the intelligence’s importance.
+This disregard can happen even if there have been multiple warnings, both verbally and in writing, (thus invalidating any claims of ignorance) regarding the intelligence’s importance.

-While intelligence can appear alarmist at times if not presented accurately or appropriately (and with the right amount of emphasis and context), it is designed to properly inform decision-making.
-Intelligence removes the veil of doubt or the unknown and provides you with the truth.
+While intelligence can appear alarmist at times, if not presented accurately or appropriately (and with the right amount of emphasis and context), it is designed to properly inform decision-making.
+Intelligence removes the veil of doubt and the unknown and provides you with the truth.
 So listen to it and the recommendation that comes with it.

-You’re back in south Beirut.
-The threat you’ve been tracking regarding imminent plans by a local Hezbollah cell to conduct a suicide attack at a south Beirut café must be actioned.
-The proper notifications are made, the U.S. embassy is made aware of the information, and they release a security notice to all American citizens in Lebanon to avoid the target in question, and travel to various south Beirut neighborhoods is restricted.
-The threat information is passed to the appropriate decision-makers, notifications of the threat are made, decisions are implemented to avoid the café and to restrict travel to various south Beirut neighborhoods, and the right people are now aware of the fact they should avoid the café.
-As a professional, you’ve done your due diligence and can hope the Lebanese authorities will move quickly to disrupt the plot.
+You are back in south Beirut.
+The threat you have been tracking, regarding imminent plans by a local Hezbollah cell to conduct a suicide attack at a south Beirut café, must be actioned upon.
+The proper notifications are made.
+The U.S. embassy is made cognizant of the information and it releases a security notice to all American citizens in Lebanon to avoid the target in question, and travel to various south Beirut neighborhoods is restricted.
+The threat information has been passed to the appropriate decision-makers and the right people are now aware that they should avoid the café.
+As a professional, you have done your due diligence and can hope the Lebanese authorities will move quickly to disrupt the plot.
 You can rest easy, having fulfilled your duty.

 But then you learn that one of the decision-makers, one who was informed numerous times of this specific threat information, has allowed various personnel under his office to travel through various south Beirut neighborhoods.
 Not only that, but two groups of his personnel have even visited — on two separate occasions — the very same café that is being actively targeted.
-Wanting to provide benefit of the doubt, perhaps the decision-maker was simply unaware of the ongoing attack plans, or wasn’t notified of the travel restrictions.
+You want to provide the benefit of the doubt: perhaps the decision-maker was simply unaware of the ongoing attack plans or was not notified of the travel restrictions.
 Unfortunately for him, plausible deniability does not work in this scenario.
-When questioned as to why his personnel made these visits, the decision-maker claimed he was unaware the threat notification or travel restrictions were permanent measures, and that they only lasted for the day they were issued.
+When questioned as to why his personnel made these visits, the decision-maker claimed he was unaware that the threat notification or travel restrictions were permanent measures, and thought that they only lasted for the day they were issued.